 institutions, I retired at age 59.

-PRESENT: I am a colorist and a teaching artist.
-I live in and love to create art, and I do this in many media.
-I like a challenge.
+PRESENT: I am a colorist and adored teaching art.
+I live in and love to create art, and I do this in many media, even applied arts such as lampshades and silk eye pillows.
 My gift is a sensitivity to the use of color, form, tone and texture in my work.
 I am delighted when a viewer interprets my work through his/her own mood, or find that it mirrors a hidden emotion.
 My color styles and combinations focus on enhancing reality—making it even more dynamic and exciting—reminding us of the powerful energy forces that dance behind all objects in nature.
 For me, one pivotal goal of art making is “to uplift and transform the human spirit.”
 Artists that have influenced my work include Anne Leveque, Chagall, Monet, Wolf Kahn, Keck, O’Keeffe.
 These influences merge with my personality and result in a new artistic paradigm.
-Media include gouache and watercolor, oil, pastel, acrylic, dyes on silk, and mixed media.
+Media include fine and applied arts, gouache and watercolor, oil, pastel, acrylic, dyes on silk, fabric, and mixed media.

-In 2010, I joined the Art Association Napa Valley community, became a board member, served as President for 6 years; now I sit as VP.
+In 2010, I joined the Art Association Napa Valley community, became a board member, served as President for 6 years and now am the Palette newsletter Editor.

-WORK: The work you see here represents my venture into the world of abstract painting, a step
+WORK: From a strong realism foundation, I entered the world of abstract painting, a step

 sideways from the style of representational/realistic art in which I have been schooled/steeped.
 I